Valve Corporation: Transition to services (2010–2014)

-In December 2012, Valve acquired Star Filled Studios, a two-person studio, to open a San Francisco office.
-Valve ended the operation in August 2013 when they decided it had little benefit.
+By 2011, Valve had replaced episodic development with a platform-oriented approach, whereby games such as Left 4 Dead 2 and Team Fortress 2 were continually updated through Steam updates.
+In June 2012, Valve hired the economist Yanis Varoufakis to study the online economies of their games.
+That December, Valve acquired Star Filled Studios, a two-person studio, to open a San Francisco office.
+Valve closed the office in August 2013 when they decided it had little benefit.
 At the 2013 D.I.C.E.
-Summit, Newell announced that he and film director J. J. Abrams were collaborating to produce a Half-Life or Portal film, as well as a possible game.
+Summit, Newell announced that he and the film director J. J. Abrams were collaborating to produce a Half-Life or Portal film, as well as a possible game.

-Valve released fewer games in the 2010s.
-Instead, it explored hardware.
+In the 2010s, Valve released fewer games and invested in hardware development.
 Newell intended to make Valve more like Nintendo, which develops games in tandem with hardware, allowing them to create innovative games such as Super Mario 64.
 Valve initially focused on augmented reality, but in 2013 Newell laid off many staff to focus on virtual reality (VR).
 In 2015, Valve released the Steam Machine, a line of gaming computers, which sold poorly.
 Media commentators speculated that Valve's transition to service provider with Steam, which generated an estimated $3.4 billion in 2017, had driven it away from game development.

-Valve cancelled games including numerous Half-Life projects (including Episode Three), Left 4 Dead 3, a Soulslike game, and a voxel-based game, A.R.T.I.
-Additional VR projects included SimTrek, developed by members of Kerbal Space Program, as well as a new VR device, Vader, that was determined to be too costly for consumers.
-According to designer Robin Walker, the abundance of projects that failed to gain traction, with no shared vision, damaged morale.
+Valve canceled games including numerous Half-Life projects (including Episode Three), Left 4 Dead 3, a Soulslike game, and a voxel-based game, A.R.T.I.
+Additional VR projects included SimTrek, developed by members of the Kerbal Space Program development team, and a new VR device, Vader, that was determined to be too costly for consumers.
+According to the designer Robin Walker, the abundance of projects that failed to gain traction, with no shared vision, damaged morale.
 Many players grew frustrated in anticipation of a new Half-Life game.